-This report is made solely to the Directors, as a body.
-Our audit has been undertaken so that we might state to the Directors those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Overseas Bank and the Directors as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Registered Bank's shareholders, as a body.
+Our audit has been undertaken so that we might state to the Registered Bank's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Registered Bank's shareholders as a body, for our audit work, for this report, or for the opinions we have formed.